ibm-cloud-docs/hybrid-workloads/hybrid-account-tutorial.md

 In this tutorial, you learn how to set up an account for managing hybrid workloads in {{site.data.keyword.Bluemix_notm}}.
 You set up a private catalog that includes only the services that users and applications need and define the locations that users can deploy workloads.
 {: shortdesc}

 Let's say that you're the Chief Technology Officer (CTO) of a retail company.
-Your current provider is ending support for the power systems that you're currently using to run your Enterprise Resource Planning (ERP) workloads.
-You come to {{site.data.keyword.IBM_notm}} for a solution and discover that you can get {{site.data.keyword.IBM_notm}} Power Systems hardware installed in your data center that plugs in to {{site.data.keyword.Bluemix_notm}} for managing workload deployments, usage monitoring, and billing.
+Your current provider is ending support for the Power Systems that you're using to run your Enterprise Resource Planning (ERP) workloads.
+You come to {{site.data.keyword.IBM_notm}} for a solution and discover that you can get {{site.data.keyword.IBM_notm}} Power Systems Hardware installed in your data center that plugs in to {{site.data.keyword.Bluemix_notm}} for managing workload deployments, usage monitoring, and billing.
 You decide that you can run your core business logic on {{site.data.keyword.IBM_notm}} {{site.data.keyword.powerSys_notm}} Private Cloud while your front-end services and databases run on a virtual server on {{site.data.keyword.Bluemix_notm}}.

-{{site.data.keyword.IBM_notm}} {{site.data.keyword.powerSys_notm}} Private Cloud is a located on your premises, which is more secure.
+{{site.data.keyword.IBM_notm}} {{site.data.keyword.powerSys_notm}} Private Cloud is on your premises, which is more secure.
 Running core business logic here uses the performance, security, and reliability of {{site.data.keyword.IBM}} Power Systems.

 {{site.data.keyword.IBM_notm}} is a public cloud environment where the front-end services and databases can be easily scaled and managed.
 Public clouds are designed to handle large-scale and dynamic workloads, making them ideal for services that face external users and might need to scale up or down quickly.